 REYoung was born in Pittsburgh, Pennsylvania and currently resides in a limestone cave deep beneath the city of Austin, Texas.
-He is the author of four novels: Unbabbling (Dalkey Archive Press, 1996), Margarito and the Snowman (Dalkey Archive Press, 2016), Inflation (TageTage Press, 2019), and the Ironsmith (TageTage Press, 2020).
+He is the author of four novels: Unbabbling (Dalkey Archive Press, 1996), Margarito and the Snowman (Dalkey Archive Press, 2016), Inflation (TageTage Press, 2019), The Ironsmith (TageTage Press, 2020) and Zol (TageTage Press, 2020).

 "This experimental novel is broken up into three stories about living in a city's underworld.
 The first story focuses on a veteran named Harry who fills his life with booze and drugs so that his dream life and reality are woven into a world of paranoia.
 His life changes when he moves in with an artist named Cassa and rises in the corporate world, which proves to be as diabolical as his drug-induced dream world.
 The second story carries on this internal madness in the mind of a homeless man who creates an imaginary friend he calls Nakt to combat his desperate feelings of isolation and bare-bones survival.
 The third story is an absurd tale of a man named Erde who is forced to live underground as the world on the surface above him spins around in social chaos.
 Like the novels of Kenneth Patchen and the Russian Absurdists, this bizarre work rattles readers' sensibilities with a rich literary montage of the preposterous that carries with it a very strong social indictment of our times.
 Highly recommended for all collections."
 David A. Berona, Univ. of New England, Biddleford, Me., Library Journal.